icinganalysis/icinganalysis.github.io/content/instruments.md

 to measure icing conditions.

-Numerous modes of physics were explored, and distant descendants of some of the devices are still used today.
+Numerous modes of physics were explored, and distant descendants of some devices are still used today.

 See also [Icing on cylinders]({filename}Icing on Cylinders.md), and [Calibration of the NACA Icing Wind Tunnels]({filename}calibration_of_naca_icing_tunnels.md).